FREE EXPEDITED SHIPPING

 Credit: Envato Elements/ furmanphoto

-Whether you are using a standard, textured or french pin, each of these rolling pins can be made of different materials.
+Whether you are using a standard, textured, or a French pin, each of these can be made of different materials.
 Here are the different types:

 1) Wooden Rolling Pins

-These rolling pins are constructed entirely of wood and are common in most kitchens.
-While most kitchen tasks can be accomplished with these rolling pins, the material needs to be handled with care.
-Unlike other rolling pin materials, they cannot be washed in the dishwasher or left soaked in water.
+These rolling pins are made entirely of wood and are likely found in most kitchens.
+While they're versatile for many kitchen jobs, they need careful handling.
+Unlike other materials, you can't wash them in the dishwasher or soak them in water.

 2) Marble Rolling Pins

-Similar to a conventional wooden rolling pin, a marble rolling pin functions in the same way, except the cylinder is made of stone.
-Some of them have handles made of wood, while others are constructed entirely of marble.
-This material is typically used by people who enjoy working with laminated dough and who value aesthetics.
+Just like a regular wooden rolling pin, a marble rolling pin works the same way, except the cylinder is made of stone.
+Some of them have wooden handles, while others are made entirely of marble.
+This type is often preferred by those who like working with laminated dough and appreciate its aesthetic appeal.

 3) Metal Rolling Pins

-Metal rolling pins are often well-balanced and require lesser maintenance than wooden and marble rolling pins.
-They also perform best when crushing, grinding, and rolling dough.
+Metal rolling pins are typically well-balanced and require less maintenance than wooden and marble ones.
+They work especially well for crushing, grinding, and rolling dough.

 4) Other Materials

-Besides the common materials mentioned above, rolling pins can also be made of plastic, glass, and silicone.
-No matter what material you choose, make sure that you can take the weight of the rolling pin and that it is comfortable to use.
+Apart from the materials mentioned earlier, rolling pins can also be made from plastic, glass, and silicone.
+Whatever material you pick, make sure it's comfortable to use and you can handle its weight easily.

 Summary